psviderski/uncloud-recipes/uncloud-web-ui/README.md

 This is a Bun web service that runs commands on a `uc` cli installed in the container.

-The container's `uc` client is configured to talk to a TCP port mapped to the host machine's Uncloud unix socket mounted into the container.
+The container's `uc` client is configured to talk to the host machine's Uncloud unix socket mounted into the container.

 It currently just has a few read-only views, but it could be a starting point for more complex operations (anything the `uc` cli can do):
 - `/` shows output from a `uc machine ls` and `uc service ls`